Uh-oh: It’s a bank overdraft

 How much are bank overdraft fees?

-On average, an overdraft will cost you $35.4 Some banks will charge more and some will charge less.
+On average, an overdraft will cost you around $35 for each transaction.1 Some banks will charge more and some will charge less.

 While fees are no picnic, an overdraft may not have to slow you down for long.
 As soon as you pay the amount you owe from overdrawing and bring your account balance into the black, you can usually continue using the checking account again.

 To protect your account and your credit, it’s a good idea to straighten things out as soon as possible.
-If an account is left overdrawn anywhere from 3 to 31 days, the bank may charge an additional fee.4 After that, the bank can close the account and may send a negative report to credit agencies, which may keep you from opening a new checking account for up to five years.5
+If an account is left overdrawn, some banks may charge additional fees for each day the account is overdrawn.1

 How can I prevent an overdraft on my account?